Compassionate Counsel Passionate Defense

 Meet with an Experienced Criminal Defense Attorney in the Tacoma Area

 The passing of the New Hope Act granted countless Washington residents who were previously convicted of crimes a chance to petition the court to vacate their convictions.
 If you have a prior conviction, you should meet with an experienced criminal defense attorney to discuss whether you may be afforded relief under the New Hope Act.
 At The Law Offices of Smith & White, PLLC, we can assist you in petitioning the court to vacate a criminal conviction if you meet the eligibility requirements.
 We have an office in Tacoma, and we are available to meet by appointment at our second office in Vashon.
-You can reach us via the online form or at 253-363-8662 to set up a free and confidential meeting to discuss a prior conviction.
+You can reach us via the online form or at 253-363-8662 to set up an expert and confidential meeting to discuss a prior conviction.